Niklaus48/myapp/blueprint.md

     * **Price Filter:** Users can filter products by price using a range slider.
     * **Fixed Filter Expansion:** The filter section now expands and collapses correctly.
 * **Advanced Shopping Cart:**
+    * **Firestore Integration:** The shopping cart is now stored in a Firestore database, ensuring that each user's cart is persistent across sessions.
     * Users can add products to their shopping cart.
     * Users can view the items in the cart.
     * **Quantity Management:** Users can increase or decrease the quantity of each item in the cart.